 His Financial Advice Carried Forward

 Much like my dad, I feel it is my duty to make wise, conservative decisions with our finances.
 We can afford to drive nice luxury vehicles but do not.
 Our house purchase price is about half of what we were approved for.
 We eat most meals at home and don’t spend money on new clothes every month.
 I feel we are doing our pretty well to live within our means.
+Keeping up with the Joneses is not important to us.
 Hopefully we can set an example that our son can follow for his future.

 While we aren’t saving 50% (or more) of our take home pay like some, we are able to save a healthy amount every month.
 I try for at least $2k/month.
 The key of course is growing that gap between income and expenses.
 Sure there are areas of the budget that can be trimmed but a person needs to live a little too.

 I mentioned above that my dad showed me by example.
 We didn’t sit down and go over philosophy and he didn’t preach financial advice to me.
 That isn’t his style.
 Everything by example.
 After years of reflection on how he operated his farm business, I have a great template to go by.

 He’s in his 70’s now and still farms.
 Not because my parents need the money.
 They are well positioned thanks to their conservative ways and have been for years.
 Farming is in his blood, not sure what he’d do with his time if we wasn’t in the field or working cattle.
 He’s old school and retiring at an early age didn’t interest him.
 But living within our means kept food on our table and his farm successful when many others suffered a far worse fate.